leangjia/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Duplicate`
    :Hotkey:    :kbd:`Shift-D`

-:kbd:`Shift-D` duplicates the selected keyframes and allows you to reposition them by shifing the mouse then clicking :kbd:`LMB`.
-Pressing :kbd:`Esc` or :kbd:`RMB` can be used to cancel the operation.
+Duplicates the selected keyframes.
+You can reposition them by moving the mouse.

 .. _bpy.ops.graph.delete: